 1. Breathe.

-Do bridges, squats and step ups.
-Make sure you can feel your butt muscles working.
-Then make sure you are exhaling and contracting your pelvic floor WHILE you do your bridges and squat and step ups.
+There are SO many ways to activate your glutes.
+Let’s make it simple and start with bridges, squats and step ups.
+Make sure you can feel the “butt” muscles working.
+Once you get the movement down, you’ll want to focus on exhaling WHILE you do your bridge/squat/step up.
 It is definitely challenging at first, but go slow and you will start to get it.

 A lot of women tuck their butts under and lift their chests after they have babies.
-This is bad news for pants-peers like yourself.
-Untuck your butt, relax your glutes and point the ladies straight ahead, instead of at the sky.
+This is not ideal if you’re peeing your pants.
+Untuck your butt, relax your glutes and point your chest straight ahead, instead of at the sky.
 Stretch yourself taller.
 Thank us later.

 5. Relax Your Pelvic Floor Muscles & Abs